xpipe-io/nixpkg/README.md

 ## Flake

-The intended distribution method are nix flakes if you are not on `x86_64-linux` or want to use the latest XPipe version instead of an older one in the official nixpkgs repo.
 The flake installs the package using [profiles](https://nix.dev/manual/nix/2.25/package-management/profiles).
 Since flakes are flexible, you can also run XPipe without installing it on your system.
 If you want to give it a try first prior to installing it, you can try running this flake:

 ```
 NIXPKGS_ALLOW_UNFREE=1 nix --extra-experimental-features nix-command --extra-experimental-features flakes run --impure "github:xpipe-io/nixpkg?dir=xpipe"